elenderg/PAL-1000/instruções de compilação.md

 `Find a type given the type name and the type index.`

-`If the type is nil, abort with "I can't find the '_" then the type name then "_' type._" and the rider; exit.`
+`If the type is nil, abort with "I can't find the '" then the type name then "' type." and the rider; exit.`

 `Add a scratch given the type's name and the rider's token's first.`